cubasve/Slash-Trash/README.md

 ## Description:

 **Just like how we shouldn't pollute our global scope when coding, we shouldn't pollute our globe in real-life.**

-Slash Trash tracks a user's journey to a low-waste lifestyle by documenting their product changes in the household.
+Slash Trash is a user's tool to a low-waste lifestyle by tracking their product changes in the household.
-It include a search bar to find alternatives for everyday household items.
+It includes a search bar to find alternatives for everyday household items.
-The application provides a way for a user to take actionable steps to preserve the Earth.
+The application provides a way for a user to take actionable steps to go green.

 ### Background Info:

-Because of plastic's durability, it has many applications across multiple industries.
+Plastic is ubiquitous in our society.
+It has many applications across multiple industries.
+Because of its widespread use, and often one-time use, it contributes to landfills.
-It

-Plastic's

-STATE WHAT THE PROBLEM IS FIRST: Why should we avoid plastic?
+Why should we avoid plastic?

-- Plastic is not biodegradable (never decomposes): It breaks down into microplastics,
+1. Plastic is not biodegradable (never decomposes).
+Instead, it breaks down into microplastics that float in our oceans and waterways.
-- Single-use items contribute to the landfill.
-- Plastic is usually not recyclable.
-It is cheaper for manufacturers to make plastic from stratch.
+2. Recycled plastic is inferior to virgin plastic (newly-manufactured plastic).
+There is a finite amount of times recycled plastic can be recycled.

 ## Screenshots of Application: